Xfers/docs/source/index.md

 ### Payment Cancellation
-If customer cancels the transaction on Xfers website, he will be redirected back to the `cancel_url` you provided.
+If customer cancels the transaction during Xfers' checkout flow, he will be redirected back to the `cancel_url` you provided.
 The `order_id` you provided in the charge call will also be part of the GET request as shown:

 `GET https://mysite.com/cancel?order_id=<order_id>`